Global Hiring Guide

 Some states in the US allow businesses to pay their employees through prepaid payroll cards.
 Here, the sole proprietor allocates a certain amount to the employee's card account, which the employee can use, like a debit card, to make purchases without cash, etc. If you plan to issue such a card, ensure to deduct the required tax withholdings.

 In addition, when providing benefits like medical insurance, health savings accounts, or a 401(k) plan, deduct the corresponding contributions from your employee's paychecks.
+Businesses with global teams can also leverage a global benefits solution to manage multi-country benefits more efficiently.

 These deducted amounts must then be forwarded to the healthcare provider or financial institution handling the 401(k) plan.